-- 1. Diagnostic services LSUSVM (Dr. Nevarez) Dr. Nevarez is contracted to provide diagnostic services as needed for the alligator industry.
+- 1. Diagnostic Services LSUSVM (Dr. Javier Nevarez) Dr. Javier Nevarez is contracted to provide diagnostic services as needed for the alligator industry.
 Farmers may consult with Dr. Nevarez at any time for assistance with any alligator husbandry or disease issue.
 Our staff often assists with logistics and transport of alligators/samples to LSUSVM in Baton Rouge for evaluation.
 Periodic health surveillance of farm released alligators is conducted to monitor health status of farm alligators released to the wild; a manuscript on these findings is being prepared.
 Dr. Nevarez and colleagues worked with LDWF to evaluate possible culture of Chlamydia from alligator embryos/eggs this fiscal year. - 2.
-LSU School of Natural Resources The LSU Department of Experimental Statistics was under contract to provide technical statistical expertise for numerous alligator projects; most importantly the evaluation of survival of farm-released alligators, population trends from nesting survey data, and more recently with hide grade/length correlations.
-Last fiscal year we transitioned to new statisticians (faculty with the School of Renewable Natural Resources) due to the pending retirement of the prior contract statistician and research associate.
-A graduate student was recruited and completed her thesis work on modeling survival of farm-released alligators.
-This contract ended June 30, 2017. - 3.
-Nutrition Research LSU AgCenter, Aquaculture Research Station A research contract was established for aquaculture nutritionist Dr. Reigh and his research associate to conduct digestibility studies continue to aid farmers in their farm management; industry support from feed manufactures at Cargill have been instrumental in this process.
+Health Monitoring LSUSVM (Dr. Javier Nevarez) Dr. Javier Nevarez has been instrumental in providing guidance in evaluating concerns over possible disease introduction from alligators (predominantly hatchlings) imported from other southeastern states.
+Concerns are focused on Mycoplasma and Chlamydia.
+Preliminary samples were collected from wild alligators (liver and lung tissue) while a contract was being drafted.
+We began discussions to try to collect samples from imported hatchlings and additional wild alligators to survey for prevalence of these microorganisms, if present. - 3.
+Nutrition Research LSU AgCenter, Aquaculture Research Station A research contract was established for aquaculture nutritionist Dr. Robert Reigh and his research associate to conduct digestibility studies to continue to aid farmers in their farm management; industry support from feed manufactures at Cargill Inc. have been instrumental in this process.
 Research committee meetings are held periodically and projects are outlined for study.
 Current work is underway evaluating varying levels of oxygen and humidity during incubation for optimum hatchling performance; and specific amino acid requirements during grow-out.
 A Master's degree student was recruited and is currently doing thesis research on these projects.
+Of interest, Dr. Robert Reigh and Ms. Millie Williams have shown alligators are capable of digesting plant proteins.
+Their paper "Plant Products in Compounded Diets Are Effectively Utilized by American Alligator, Alligator mississippiensis" was published in the Journal of the World Aquaculture Society.